 Though initially, Wonder Man was a strong contender for campiest looking superheroes in comic book history, this sartorial elegance has been lost in recent Marvel incarnations of the character.
-He now has a far duller stock WWF style costume and trendy hipster glasses.
+Sadly he now has a far duller stock WWF style costume and trendy hipster glasses.
 We say bring back the safari jacket and let the worlds super villains tremble at the quality of the cross stitching on that collar.

 1 WUNDARR THE AQUARIAN (MARVEL)

-Though he faced some tough competition, the award for The Campiest Looking Superhero In Comic Book History undoubtedly belongs to the magnificent WUNDARR.
+Though he faced some fierce competition, the award for the campiest looking superheroes in comic book history, undoubtedly belongs to the magnificent WUNDARR.

 From his perfectly symmetrical scarlet beard, down to his thigh length silver boots, this guy looked like a walking amalgam of Jesus of Nazareth, Greek singer Demis Roussos and Aquaman actor Jason Mamoa.

 His signature outfit featured a unique chest exposing key cut kaftan with ridiculously impractical drooping sleeves that would have made Gandalf green with envy.

 Wundarr first appeared in 1973, the only year in the 20th century when beards were fashionable.
-As a so-called “Herald of a New Age”, he aided Doctor Strange in preventing planet-wide disasters on Earth, before eventually settling in southern California, where he was regarded by his followers as a spiritual Guru.
+As a so-called “Herald of a New Age”, he aided Doctor Strange in preventing planet-wide disasters on Earth, before eventually settling in southern California, where his followers regarded him as a spiritual Guru.

 Sadly once there he seemed to spend most of his time roaming around giving mystical salutes that looked suspiciously like the Vulcan salutation from “Star Trek.”
 And that my friends has to be the campiest retirement ever for a Superhero.

 Comic books can cure America’s drug-addled teenagers!
 Don’t believe me?
 Well, see how the Regan government attempted to educate its children on the perils of drug use.
 No prizes for guessing it ended badly.
 Read my blog on http://www.englishmanlovesamerica.com/users-are-losers-anti-drug-campaign/